OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 });
 ~~~

-The above script calls <code>Java.perform</code> to make sure that your code gets executed in the context of the Java VM.
+The above script calls `Java.perform` to make sure that your code gets executed in the context of the Java VM.
 It instantiates a wrapper for the `android.app.Activity` class via `Java.use` and overwrites the `onResume` function.
-The new `onResume` function prints a notice to the console and calls the original <code>onResume</code> method by invoking <code>this.onResume</code> every time an activity is resumed in the app.
+The new `onResume` function prints a notice to the console and calls the original `onResume` method by invoking `this.onResume` every time an activity is resumed in the app.

 Frida also lets you search for and work with instantiated objects that are on the heap.
-The following script searches for instances of `android.view.View` objects and calls their <code>toString</code> method.
+The following script searches for instances of `android.view.View` objects and calls their `toString` method.
 The result is printed to the console:

 ~~~
 setImmediate(function() {